Burmese Tofu

 Instructions

-1. Add chickpea flower, spices and 5 dl cold water to a bowl, whisk until no lumps are left and the batter is as smooth as possible.
+1. Add chickpea flour, spices and 5 dl cold water to a bowl, whisk until no lumps are left and the batter is as smooth as possible.

 2. Grease a large and deep dish, or two smaller ones with oil.